google/zetasql/docs/operators.md

 # Operators

 ZetaSQL supports operators.
-Operators are represented by special characters or keywords; they do not use function call syntax.
+Operators are represented by special characters or keywords; they don't use function call syntax.
 An operator manipulates any number of data inputs, also called operands, and returns a result.